Whole30 Burger bowl

 - 2 T ketchup

 - 2 T dill pickle juice

 - 2 T dill relish or small diced pickles

-- ½ t cayenne pepper you can sub paprika
+- ½ t paprika you can sub cayenne

 - Heat a skillet over medium-high heat, once hot, add the bacon (chopped) until crispy, remove and set on a paper towel lined plate, drain excess fat